mathigon/textbooks/content/codes/content.md

 > id: parity-bit

 #### Parity Bit
-One very simple and cost-effective way to detect an error is via a __parity bit__.
+One very simple and cost-effective way to detect an error in a sequences of numbers is with a __parity bit__.
-The parity bit is added as a last bit to make the sum of the whole number even.
+The parity bit is added to the end of the message to tell us something about the rest of the message.

+For example we can add one more bit to the end of a sequence of binary numbers depending on the sum of the first bits.

-If the sum is even, the parity bit is [[0]].
+{.text-center} If the sum is even, the parity bit is __0__.
-If the sum is odd, the parity bit is [[1]]
+{.text-center} If the sum is odd, the parity bit is __1__.

 This gives us a hint into how we can build more complex error detection and correction schemes.
 Before we do that, let's look at an example that we encounter quite often.